nabilabd/hybridSA/README.md

 ## References

 * [Fine particulate matter source apportionment using a hybrid chemical transport and receptor model approach](http://atmos-chem-phys.net/14/5415/2014/) by Hu et. al.
-* [Development of PM2.5 source impact spatial fields using a hybrid source apportionment air quality model](www.geosci-model-dev.net/8/2153/2015/) by Ivey, S. et al.
+* [Development of PM2.5 source impact spatial fields using a hybrid source apportionment air quality model](www.geosci-model-dev.net/8/2153/2015/) by Ivey, C. et al.

 This paper was also useful for background on methods used and some of the motivation:
 * [Source apportionment of PM2.5 in the southeastern United States](http://cfpub.epa.gov/ncer_abstracts/index.cfm/fuseaction/display.pubFullText/publication_id/45383) by Marmur et. al